The second season of RuPaul’s Drag Race All-Stars starts tonight on both Logo and VH1!

 Also, let it be said that Adore might be a little too independently popular for Ru to crown – Drag Race (and, drag in general) doesn’t entirely own Adore’s narrative anymore the way it does with other girls.

 Ru-buttal: There’s a reason Adore slid into the top three of her season over Darienne and BenDeLaCreme: strategy doesn’t always trump star quality.
 What Adore lacks in the former she makes up for in spades in the latter.
 In the two years since Season 6 Adore has codified her previously messy look into a sort of electro-grunge Courtney Love Barbie Doll that always reads as feminine and sexy.
 All she has to do is dress like herself and act like herself to be the polish remover that dissolves all these other girls.

 4th Place, Season 5

-Pro: Detox walked into her season with the mindset of a winner and got tossed for the relatively minor offense of living her own neon oil slick candy fantasy rather than conforming to the show’s rainbow colored expectations (and also for delivering a fantastic lip-sync against one of the best lip syncs of all time).
+Pro: Detox walked into her season with the mindset of a winner and got tossed for the relatively minor offense of living her own neon oil slick candy fantasy rather than conforming to the show’s rainbow colored expectations (and also for delivering a merely-fantastic lip-sync against one of the best lip syncs of all time).

-Since then, she’s pretty much maintain the high profile of a winner with the confidence of a winner.
+Since then, she’s pretty much maintained the high profile of a winner with the confidence of a winner.
 She’s one of the most stunning body queens of all time, wickedly acerbic, good at just about every aspect of drag, and managed to be a utter villain while barely getting slagged for it.
 Basically, she doesn’t commit unforced errors.

 Also: just look at that photo.
 Damn.